“Fabulous, feminist and funny”- Morning Star.

-Her second Radio 4 comedy series aired this summer.
+Her second Radio 4 comedy series aired in summer 2018.
 In the shows she talked about why she doesn’t want: children, a big white wedding, to be middle class or have a Hollywood body!
 (First series on iPlayer here: The Price of Happiness).
-She is one of the 17 poets for the BBC/Hull 2017 Contains Strong Language Poetry Festival (Great film about her commission here: Women of Words film).
+She was one of the 17 poets for the BBC/Hull 2017 Contains Strong Language Poetry Festival (Great film about her commission here: Women of Words film).
 Her books include Chronotopia, just out from Burning Eye Books (ORDER IT HERE!
 Chronotopia) and Fox Populi from Smokestack Books.
 She has been poet in residence for the Great North Run, Saturday Live on Radio 4 and the Glastonbury Festival.

 Oh- also, she recently invented a new word for when humour and seriousness combine: Humitas.
 Check it out here: The Conversation article

-Here’s a recent nice profile about me from the Northern Echo which gives more info and background: Feature
+Here’s a recent nice profile from the Northern Echo which gives more info and background: Feature

 Kate Fox is a writer and a performer with comedy, Northernness and asking awkward questions running through everything she does.